 For someone starting a genealogy research business, a personal loan could help cover expenses while you focus on building your reputation and customer base.

-Loans guaranteed by the U.S. Small Business Administration (SBA) can help get a business off the ground.
-The loans aren't offered directly by the SBA, but instead by private institutions like banks, community development organizations and microlenders.
+Loans guaranteed by the SBA can help get a business off the ground.
+The loans aren't offered directly by the SBA; instead, private institutions like banks, community development organizations and microlenders offer the loan.
+The SBA agrees to repay most of the loan – up to 85% – if you default on the loan.
 Use the SBA's online referral tool to connect with participating lenders.

 An SBA-approved loan requires much more documentation than a personal loan, so it isn't the fastest way to get funding.
 For a business with startup costs as low as a genealogy research business, the time might be better spent focusing on marketing.